 (1) Cover page.
-The cover needs to have your name and student identification number, as well as the title of your paper.
+The cover needs to have your student identification number and the title of your paper.
 (2) Table of contents.
 This table should list the various divisions of the paper.

+1 For further information on the ULWR, please see the Student Handbook, § IV(A)(8), page IV-12.
 (3) Table of authorities.
 This table should list all of the cases, statutes, law review articles, websites, and so forth cited in the paper.
 The table should be divided into categories.
 (4) Introduction.
 The introduction tells the reader in summary fashion what he or she is about to read.
 It can be as brief as a few sentences, or as long as a page or two.
 (5) The body of the paper.
 This section can be divided into as few or as many sections or headings as needed in order to provide an organized, logical order to the discussion.
 (6) Conclusion.
 Briefly summarize the subject and conclusions of the research paper.
 Law students train to become advocates.
 It is therefore important the paper present a point of view.
 A dry recitation of cases without a thesis is not acceptable.
 At the same time, do not ignore cases and other authorities contrary to the writer's perspective.
 Instead, describe them and show how they are inapplicable or should not be controlling.
 Grading is based upon three overarching criteria: legal research, style and grammar, and legal reasoning.
 The most important of these benchmarks is legal reasoning.
 Students should demonstrate an understanding of the materials, ability to analyze the subject, and to write persuasively on the topic.
 The authorities cited in the paper should be primary legal authorities, such as statutes, cases, constitutions, and secondary legal materials, such as law review articles, treatises, and websites.
 Non-legal authorities are acceptable, but should not be the principal sources for your presentation.
 Please note: Wikipedia is not an acceptable authority.
 Do not cite Wikipedia.
-Weekly Reading Assignments The reading assignments take into account the requirement each credit hour reflect two hours of out-of-class student work.
-In other words, the reading assignments should take approximately six hours to complete on a weekly basis.
-Week 1.
-August 18, 2016.
-Chapter 1: The Great Debate Over Capital Punishment Week 2.
-August 25, 2016.
+Argosy University Institutional Learning Outcomes: